PROTECT ALTON

 Proposed 24 hour industrial development on greenfield land off Wilsom Road, Alton

-This proposal is not minor development.
-It would introduce 24-hour industrial and storage use directly opposite and behind existing residential properties on Wilsom Road.
+The plan introduces industrial and storage use directly opposite and behind existing residential properties on Wilsom Road.

 Resident impact: